Domenik Hixon

 Domenik Hixon (born October 8, 1984) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He was selected by the Denver Broncos in the fourth round of the 2006 NFL draft.
 He played college football for the Akron Zips.
-He was also a member of New York Giants, with whom he became a two-time Super Bowl winner against the New England Patriots twice, as well as, a member of the Carolina Panthers and the Chicago Bears.
+He was also a member of the New York Giants, with whom he became a two-time Super Bowl winner against the New England Patriots twice, as well as a member of the Carolina Panthers and Chicago Bears.

 Early life

 Hixon was born to an African American father and a German mother.
 He attended Whitehall-Yearling High School in Whitehall, Ohio and was a letterman in football, basketball, track, and baseball.
 In basketball, he was named Honorable Mention All-State as a point guard.
 In track, he cleared 6–5 in the high jump event.

 Hixon was a high school teammate of NFL defensive back Keiwan Ratliff.